The importance of being discrete: on the inaccuracy of continuous approximations in auction theory

-Since $\beta_1(v_1)=\floor{v_1/2}$ is a best response for both odd and even $v_1$, it is optimal for all $v_1$ and therefore constitutes an SE.
+which is again maximised at $i = 0$.
+Thus, $\beta_1(v_1)=\floor{v_1/2}$ is a best response for both odd and even $v_1$; which means that $\beta(v)=\floor{v/2}$ is a pure SE.
 A similar argument establishes the existence of an SE in which each player sets $\beta(v)=\ceil{v/2}$.
-Finally, Lemma \ref{lemma 5} implies that these are the only SE.\end{proof}
+Finally, we see that these are the \textit{only} pure SE by applying Lemma \ref{lemma 5}.\end{proof}

 \begin{proof}[Proof of Corollary \ref{corollary 6}] In the continuous case, the unique symmetric equilibrium is given by $\beta(v)=v/2$.
-In the discrete case with discretisation $\delta$, the SE are $\beta(\delta v)= \floor{v/2}\delta$ and $\beta(\delta v)= \ceil{v/2}\delta$ for all values $\delta v \in \text{X}$ (i.e. for $v = 1, 2, ..., k$).
+In the discrete case with discretisation $\delta$, the SE are $\beta(\delta v)= \floor{v/2}\delta$ and $\beta(\delta v)= \ceil{v/2}\delta$ for all values $\delta v \in \mathbb{X}$ (i.e. for $v = 1, 2, ..., k$).
 Thus, the difference between a discrete bid and continuous bid is at most $\delta/2 \rightarrow 0$ as $\delta \rightarrow 0$ (holding the valuation $\delta v$ fixed).
 This establishes the (uniform) convergence of the discrete bidding function.

 We now sketch a proof for the convergence of expected revenues.
 As $\delta \rightarrow 0$, each player's valuation converges in distribution to the valuation in the continuous case (i.e. a continuously and uniformly distributed random variable on the interval $ [ 0, x ] $).
 By the continuous mapping theorem, each player's bid converges in distribution to the bid in the continuous case (i.e. a continuously and uniformly distributed random variable on $[0, x/2]$).
 Applying the continuous mapping theorem again, we see that the maximum bid also converges in distribution to its continuous counterpart.
 Finally, by the bounded convergence theorem, the expected value of the maximum bid also converges to its continuous analogue.\end{proof}